 If you are interested in helping in other ways, click on "How You Can Help" at the top of this page to learn how to get involved.

 Foster candidates are animals who aren't quite ready for adoption.

 Many of the ASPCA’s foster candidates are:

-- Adult cats and dogs with medical needs
+- Adult cats and dogs with special medical and/or behavioral needs

-- The ASPCA Foster Program is based in New York City.
-We ask that our foster caregivers reside in the NYC area in order to easily get to and from our Manhattan-based Adoption Center with their foster animal(s) and for supplies as needed.
+In addition, foster caregivers must reside in the NYC area in order to easily get to and from our Manhattan-based Adoption Center with their foster animal(s) and for supplies as needed.
 If you are not in NYC, please visit our Find a Shelter page to find foster opportunities near you.

 Special consideration may be given to foster applicants who have experience with and/or interest in helping large breed dogs; cats, dogs and/or kittens with special needs; and neonatal kittens.